Linear-depth quantum circuits for multiqubit controlled gates: Computational experiments

-The two experiments described above were executed on IBM quantum devices.
-The first experiment was implemented on \texttt{ibm\_hanoi}, and the second one was implemented on \texttt{ibmq\_guadalupe}.
-The selection was based on the amount of queue on the cloud service at the time of execution.
 Similar to the numerical analysis presented in the previous section, the quantum circuit produced by our LDD algorithm is compared with those produced by the default implementation in \texttt{qiskit} and by the algorithm for uniformly-controlled one-qubit gates.
 To execute quantum circuits on real quantum devices, they need to be decomposed further with respect to the native gate set and the qubit connectivity of the target device.
 Thus the final quantum circuits are obtained after performing the \texttt{qiskit} transpilation tool with optimization level 2.
-The probabilities shown in Eqs.~(\ref{eq:exp1}) and~(\ref{eq:exp2}) are estimated by sampling measurement outcomes from the quantum circuits shown in Figs.~\ref{fig:circuit} (a) and (b) 50000 and 32000 times, respectively, for \texttt{ibm\_hanoi} and \texttt{ibmq\_guadalupe}.
+The probabilities shown in Eqs.~(\ref{eq:exp1}) and~(\ref{eq:exp2}) are estimated by sampling measurement outcomes from the quantum circuits shown in Figs.~\ref{fig:circuit}(a) and (b) 50000 and 32000 times, respectively, for \texttt{ibm\_hanoi} and \texttt{ibmq\_guadalupe}.
 The experimental results are shown in Fig.~\ref{fig:experiment}.
-In the figure, the default \texttt{qiskit} implementation, multiplexer, and our LDD algorithm are indicated by the diamond, circle, and square symbols, and labelled as Qiskit (naive), Qiskit (uc), and Linear, respectively.
+In the figure, the default \texttt{qiskit} implementation, multiplexer, and our LDD algorithm are indicated by triangles, circles, and squares and labelled as naive, UCG, and LDD, respectively.
 Due to the finite number of sampling, the probability is zero for some instances, especially when the number of qubits is large.
 Hence certain values are missing.
-To exhibit the connection between the circuit depth and the accuracy of the quantum circuit execution, the figure also shows the quantum circuit depth.
+To exhibit the connection between the circuit depth and the accuracy of the quantum circuit execution, Fig.~\ref{fig:experiment} also shows the quantum circuit depth.